No Pressure? 3 Reasons Your Espresso Machine is not Building Pressure

 The first culprit people think of is often the pump.
 While this can eventually go bad, it DOES take quite a while for it to wear out.
 In fact, there are really only two wearable parts in the pump: the glass or plastic bead that impedes flow, and the rubber O gasket.
 As long as your pump is still making noise and sounds like it is trying to pump, it is probably still working to a degree.
 If your machine is getting on in age, you might consider doing a pump overhaul, which is easy to do, and will bring the compression of your pump back up to where it should be.

 But, if it makes so sound anymore, then it is probably time to replace the pump entirely.
+Watch the video below to learn how to overhaul the pump.
+You can either overhaul it with a new bead, or you can buy a new one – they’re not expensive.

 Reason 2: The OPV (Over Pressure Valve)

-It may not be obvious, but the OPV is often the reason for a lack of pressure.
+It may not be obvious, but the OPV or over pressure valve is often the reason for a lack of pressure.
 This is particularly the case for the Dedica and other Delonghi machines, in my experience.
 The reason is, because the OPV is essentially a diverter.
 It has one input, and two outputs.
 It receives the full pump pressure, and allows water under a certain pressure (i.e. 11 bar) to go to the brew group.
 The rest of the water is diverted back to either the water tank, or is bypassed back to the front of the pump.
-Look for water bubbles rising up in your water tank, as a clear indication that your OPV is shot.

 Reason 3: The water lines

-One final contributor to a lack of pressure can be clogged water lines.
+Another contributor to a lack of pressure can be clogged water lines.
 Especially if you have majorly hard water, the scale can build up, unseen, inside the water lines of your machine.
 Think of a clogged artery.
-The same thing happens here, but with scale.
+The same thing happens here, but with mineral scale.
 In this case, you will have to troubleshoot your machine step by step, first looking at the pump, then the OPV, and finally checking the lines to see where the bottleneck is.